ribbotson/lpcCNC/readme.md

 ## Acknowledgments

-* All the folks ar rLab Reading Hackspace especially Toby
+* All the folks at [rLab](https://www.rlab.org.uk) Reading Hackspace especially Toby
 + The Smoothieboard and Smoothieware team